 3.2.1 Required set of observable parameters.

-To support implementation of GGMI global atmospheric composition observations are essential and must be provided with sufficient spatial and temporal coverage.
+To support implementation of GGGW global atmospheric composition observations are essential and must be provided with sufficient spatial and temporal coverage.
 It is critical that measurements meet accuracy and precision standards and that their characteristics are documented per the WMO Integrated Global Observing System (WIGOS) Metadata Standard.
 As natural sources and sinks help determine GHG concentration and are often of larger magnitude in space and time than the anthropogenic sources, the system should also provide adequate spatial coverage to detect changes in natural terrestrial and ocean fluxes, associated with possible carbon-climate feedbacks.

-The detailed requirements for the observations will be further refined using the WMO Rolling Review of Requirements process once the GGMI moves to the implementation.
+The detailed requirements for the observations will be further refined using the WMO Rolling Review of Requirements process once the GGGW moves to the implementation.
 These requirements will be largely driven by the desired quality of the model output.
-A core principle in the GGMI concept is that all participating modelling centres must be provided access to the same distributed set of input data described below.
+A core principle in the GGGW concept is that all participating modelling centres must be provided access to the same distributed set of input data described below.
 However, data selection, pre-processing and data management will be specific to each system/centre due to differences between their individual setups.

 The total cost of a fully deployed observing system outlined below cannot be credibly estimated at this point.
-The full network design will not be known until the GGMI has moved to implementation, and the impact of commoditization of sensors due to the scale of the GGMI cannot be predicted.
-Rather than drastically expanding the observational capabilities, the most important initial step for the GGMI will be to establish adequate timely international exchange of all already existing GHG observations, both surface- and space-based.
+The full network design will not be known until the GGGW has moved to implementation, and the impact of commoditization of sensors due to the scale of the GGGW cannot be predicted.
+Rather than drastically expanding the observational capabilities, the most important initial step for the GGGW will be to establish adequate timely international exchange of all already existing GHG observations, both surface- and space-based.
 A mix of funding opportunities may be pursued, including Government support similar to current funding of weather and climate observation and philanthropy.
 Private sector financing may be driven by expected developments in reporting obligations under Science Based Targets initiative (SBTi) that is used to align private sector activities with Net Zero strategic planning goals and the Task Force on Climate Related Financial Disclosures (TCFD) that is used by the global financial services community to align the use of capital with the goals of the Paris Climate Accord

 The minimum observable parameters can be summarized in five categories (A is the highest priority and E is the lowest).
 The minimum system should have adequate observations from at least category A (in situ atmospheric composition), B (remotely sensed atmospheric composition) and C (ocean carbon cycle).
 An adequate number of stations should provide observations of the higher tier (category E), based on the overall network.
 All stations across the different categories should be equipped with automated weather stations to support data interpretation and model validation as well as the required atmospheric transport modelling.